-In order to provide your customers with correct invoices, PortaBilling® allows you to review invoices before sending them to your customers.
+In order to provide your customers with accurate invoices, PortaBilling® allows you to review invoices before sending them to your customers.
 The administrator reviews the invoices and then approves them, or if necessary, performs balance adjustments (for example, to correct an invoice total) or sends them to be regenerated (if, for example, the administrator has additional reasons to update the invoice).
-Only after that step the invoices are delivered via email to your customers.
+Only then are the invoices delivered via email to your customers.